 Not For Abrasive Surfaces

-The Rogue SR-1 Bearing speed rope provides a tapered six-inch swivel ball bearing handle.
+The Rogue SR-1 Bearing speed jump rope provides a tapered six-inch swivel ball bearing handle.
 This provides you with an extremely comfortable, solid and sweat-free grip.
 The 3/32 inch red-coated speed cable provides you with maximum speed while being extremely durable.Read more

 The fixed swaged handle on this jumping rope ends allows for quick and easy adjustment to the length of the cable.
 The handles are made from glass-filled nylon resin, making them incredibly hard-wearing.

 The Rogue speed cable is one of the best jump ropes on our list to transition your skill level from beginner/intermediate to advanced, as it allows you to safely perform such advanced moves as double under and triples.
 The longer than usual handle allows you to concentrate on the wrist rather than bicep when rotating.

 4. King Athletic Jump Rope